ysono/CarND-T1P4-Advanced-Lane-Lines/writeup.md

 Whereas the thresholding for gradient is based on percentage relative to maximum in the image (my code is written differently but implements the same logic as the code from lectures), I threshold absolute color values.
 Instead, we could use percentage relative to minimum and maximum, in both gradients and colors.

-I did not use time averaging, as I did for lane finding in Project 1, but I would keep a history of approx 5 frames of the 2nd-order polynomial coefficients, reject coefficients from a new frame if they differ too much, and take a weighted average (favoring more recent frames).
+Smoothing by time averaging works well as long as the frequency of frames with sufficient information is high.
+It worked out for `project_video.mp4` and `challenge_video.mp4` but did not quite for `harder_challenge_video.mp4`.
+To improve this, I would fine tune the calculation for rejection and for weighted historical mean.
+When saving into history, I could save a somehow averaged version of the coefficients from the current frame as well, and this averaging does not have to be the same as the averaging that yields the visible annotation.

 The whole operation is slow and very unlikely to be real-time.
 Better hardware than my laptop or aws g2.2xlarge, and better lower-level libraries are required.